royhayward/kafka-orchestration-example/README.md

 3. Stop the Orchestrator
 4. Start the Orchestrator

-Note: The original three services didn't have to change to accomidate the new service.
-Stoping and Starting the Orchestrator didn't impact the operations of these services as well.
-The only impact was a slight delay in the messages produced during this product monifications.
+Note: The original three services didn't have to change to accommodate the new service.
+Stopping and Starting the Orchestrator didn't impact the operations of these services as well.
+The only impact was a slight delay in the messages produced during this product modification.

 Example 3
 =========